 The Breville J98EXL delivered an above average performance in our first evaluation, a primarily beet juice blend that also included apples, carrots, ginger root, celery, and cucumbers.
 We found the juice produced to be extremely flavorful, with a consistent taste throughout the drink.
 The juice also had a great texture and consistency, being very smooth throughout.
 However, there was a fair bit of foam produced.

 The Juice Fountain performed about the same in our second test, an orange, apple, and romaine lettuce juice blend.
 The final product was very smooth with no pulp and minimal foam, but the citrus taste from the orange proved to be slightly overwhelming and much more prevalent than in other models.

 For our final assessment, we used a drink known as the sunset blend, made up of apples, beetroot, carrots, oranges, and sweet potatoes.
 The J98EXL did very well, tying for the top spot overall in the test.
 The juice cocktail was extremely flavorful, with a smooth and creamy texture that was very consistent throughout.

 For our second metric, we looked at the proficiency of each product at juicing soft produce, using oranges, apples, cucumbers, and celery as our sample types of soft produce.
 We based scores for this metric, worth 20% of the total score, mainly on the yield each juicer got, as well as the amount of foam and pulp produced.
-The Breville Juice Fountain delivered an alright performance, earning a 5 out of 10 for its efforts, with the chart below showing how this compared to the rest of the products in the pack.
+The Breville Juice Fountain delivered an alright performance.

 The Juice Fountain started off with a good performance in our cucumber test.
 This model produced about 200 mL of juice — above the average amount of 188 mL.
 In addition, the juice was almost completely devoid of pulp and only had a tiny bit of foam.